berkaykarlik/Chip8py/README.md

 ### Installation
 * `git clone --recursive https://github.com/berkaykarlik/CHIP-8-interpreter.git`
 * Optional but recommended: `python -m venv venv`
+* Activate venv:
+  * For windows run: `.\venv\Scripts\activate`
+  * Linux or MacOS: `source ./venv/bin/activate`
 * `pip install -r requirements.txt`

 ### Running

+* If you followed the optional venv step, you need to activate venv whenever you open a new terminal.

 * Run this command from the root (top level) of this repo:
 `python main.py path_to_ROM_file`